Student-centric advice and objective recommendations

 See also: Scholarships by state

 Another option is to take on a part-time job while you’re in school.
-This extra income can allow students to pay for their living expenses, like rent or utilities, without taking out more loans.
+This extra income can allow students to pay for living expenses, like rent or utilities, without taking out more loans.
 Working can also give you the chance to save up some money for when the time comes to start repayment.

 If you’re concerned about balancing a job and your studies, work study is also an option.
 Work study is offered through most schools, and these jobs are more flexible with students’ school schedule.
 Many colleges also have a student employment office where students can find part time jobs.